csci104/site/labs/lab3/index.md

     mkdir -p $(BIN_DIR)
     touch $(BIN_DIR)/.dirstamp
 ```

 - [ ] Show your final Makefile to a CP or TA for checkoff.
 Be prepared to answer some of the review questions below!
-(If you are checking off via piazza, submit a file named `answer.txt` with the answers to the following questions)

 #### 5.1 - Review Questions